mhwhite22/HOOP/README.md

 # Next Steps:
 Refactor the wellness score metrics.
+Create more graphs that track each metric over the course of a week.
 Write the bar graphs so that the bar graphs exist with very little background.
 Make each date or bar in the graph a link to that day's data.